etkecc/baibot/docs/features.md

 Another use-case is to have the bot operate in [Text-to-Speech-only mode](#text-to-speech-only-mode).

+You may also wish to see:

-- [🛠️ Configuration / 🗣️ Text-to-Speech](./configuration/README.md#-text-to-speech) for configuration options related to Text-to-Speech
+- [🛠️ Configuration / 🗣️ Text-to-Speech](./configuration/text-to-speech.md) for configuration options related to Text-to-Speech
 - [📖 Usage / 🗣️ Text-to-Speech](./usage.md#-text-to-speech) section for more details on how to use the bot for Text-to-Speech in a room